 So music became digital and downloadable â but iTunes does not give music away for free.
 The company has sold four billion tracks at a buck each, so what about the last part of Manleyâs law â that nice bit about media becoming free?

 Apple has sold perhaps 130 million iPods (it passed 100 million a year ago).
 That works out to an average of 33 iTunes tracks for each device.
 But iPods hold somewhere between hundreds and thousands of songs, so even if you account for obsolete devices, you have to ask what people are putting on their iPods if not paid music (or videos) from iTunes?
 Answer: they are loading them with free content.

-Some of the free content is ripped CDs — and not all of these were paid for (what, after all, are people buying hundreds of blank CDs for, anyway?).
+Some of the free content is ripped CDs -- and not all of these were paid for (what, after all, are people buying hundreds of blank CDs for, anyway?).